-- (1) The amounts in this column are RSRs.
-The fair value of the RSRs is calculated on the grant date using the closing price of the Corporation's Common Shares on the date the RSRs are granted. - (2) The Black-Scholes model is used as the methodology to calculate the grant date fair value for stock options and the Corporation relied on the following key assumptions and estimates for 2019 and 2018: 2019 - dividend yield 0.0%, expected stock price volatility 42%, risk-free interest rate 1.82% and expected life of 3.64 years.
-2018 - dividend yield 0.0%, expected stock price volatility 43%, risk-free interest rate 2.2% and expected life of 3.64 years.
+(1) The amounts in this column are RSRs.
+The fair value of the RSRs is calculated on the grant date using the closing price of the Corporation's Common Shares on the date the RSRs are granted.

+- (2) The Black-Scholes model is used as the methodology to calculate the grant date fair value for stock options and the Corporation relied on the following key assumptions and estimates for 2021 and 2020: 2021 dividend yield 0.0%, expected stock price volatility 63%, risk-free interest rate 0.60% and expected life of 3.60 years.
+2020 dividend yield 0.0%, expected stock price volatility 50%, risk-free interest rate 0.82% and expected life of 3.65 years.
 The Corporation chose this methodology as it is the standard for companies in Canada. - (3) The amounts in this column were paid by the Corporation as annual cash bonuses in respect of the financial year noted. - (4) Mr. Budreski became the Corporation's Executive Chairman on June 23, 2014 and is an employee of the Corporation.
 Mr. Budreski does not receive any additional compensation for his role as a director. - (5) Mr. Charleton became the Corporation's CEO and President on August 28, 2018 and became a director of the Corporation on August 29, 2018.
-Mr. Charleton is an employee of the Corporation and does not receive any additional compensation for his role as a director. - (6) Mr. Pytlinski became NutraDried's CEO on September 4, 2018. - (7) The amounts reported for Mr. Pytlinski are in Canadian dollars but were paid to him in U.S. dollars.
-The amounts reported for 2019 have been converted using an exchange rate of 1.3206 CAD/USD.
-The amounts reported for 2018 have been converted using an exchange rate of 1.2869 CAD/USD.
-The USD amounts have been converted using the Bank of Canada indicative rates for the fiscal year, and this method of conversion is consistent with the method used in the Corporation's annual financial statements.
+Mr. Charleton is an employee of the Corporation and does not receive any additional compensation for his role as a director. - (6) Mr. Henriques became the Corporation's CFO (and Corporate Secretary) on September 3, 2015.
+He is an employee of the Corporation. - (7) Mr. Lahrman became NutraDried's CEO on June 7, 2021.
+The amounts reported for Mr. Lahrman are in Canadian dollars but were paid to him in U.S. dollars.
+The amounts for 2021 have been converted using an exchange rate of 1.2642 CAD/USD.
+The USD amounts have been converted using the Bank of Canada indicative rates for the fiscal year, and this method of conversion is consistent with the method used in the Corporation's annual financial statements. - (8) Mr. Pytlinski became NutraDried's CEO on September 4, 2018 and ceased as NutraDried's CEO on February 16, 2021.
+The amounts reported for Mr. Pytlinski are in Canadian dollars but were paid to him in U.S. dollars.
+The amounts reported for 2021 have been converted using an exchange rate of 1.2642 CAD/USD.
+The amounts reported for 2020 have been converted using an exchange rate of 1.3457 CAD/USD.
+The USD amounts have been converted using the Bank of Canada indicative rates for the fiscal year, and this method of conversion is consistent with the method used in the Corporation's annual financial statements. - (9) The amounts reported in under "All Other Compensation" for 2021 for Mr. Pytlinski relate to severance and accrued vacation payments made to him in February 2021, and contributions by the Corporation to a 401(k) retirement savings plan.
+The amounts reported in under "All Other Compensation" for 2020 for Mr. Pytlinski relate to contributions by the Corporation to a 401(k) retirement savings plan.